 The Accrediting Council on Education in Journalism and Mass Communications (ACEJMC) is the primary programmatic accrediting body for journalism degrees.
 Both programmatic and regional accreditation help to ensure that a college or university meets established standards and that your degree will be recognized by future employers.
-Accreditation ensures that you are receiving a degree that meets qaulity levels.
+Accreditation ensures that you are receiving a degree that meets rigorous national standards.
 Read More